 I used the same pressure or a little bit heavier pressure to stroke additional grass stems into the foreground with Sky Blue Light* in the highlights and Powder Blue in the middle tones and shadows.

 This step was finished with Limepeel* throughout the tall grass and Dark Brown in the shadows.

-I finished by burnishing the background hill with the colorless blender, then using Powder Blue, Limepeel, Bronze, and Dark Umber to stroke accents into the grass.
+I finished by burnishing the background hill with the colorless blender.
+Next, I used Powder Blue, Limepeel*, Bronze, and Dark Umber to stroke accents into the grass.
 I used light pressure and very sharp pencils to add these finishing details.

 As you can see, the tall grass itself can become the subject of a drawing if well drawn.
 With a low-angle point-of-view and a suitable background, tall grasses make excellent subjects for studies or for finished pieces.